hannahkriegler/SaARbortage/README.md

 # SaARbortage
-It was created as an HBK Saar MAD project during master media informatics at Saarland University by Niklas Braun and Hannah Kriegler.
+The AR mobile game SaARbotage was created as an HBK Saar MAD project during master media informatics at Saarland University by Niklas Braun and Hannah Kriegler.
+If you want to play it, please download the latest version of our apk.
+The game requires physically printed out player cards (we recommend A5).
+But for testing, the digital version of our images are fine as well.
+You can find them in our [Playcards](Playcards/.) folder in this repository!

 ## The Trailer
 [![SaARbotage Teaser Video](Documentation/SaARbotage_Video_TrailerImg.png)](https://drive.google.com/file/d/16-z2WvXbmE5H9gYHiU047nPdK7Py-q56/view)